 CBC is an abbreviation for a complete blood count.
 It tells us what your white blood cells and red blood cells look like.
 A red blood cell that is small or a low hemoglobin or hematocrit are signs of iron deficiency.

 Ferritin is the storage form of iron.
 I like to think of it as the savings account.
 Your red blood cells are the checking account and they are out spending iron.
 In women, we want to see that number above 50, but closer to the 70-90 range is ideal.

 Hypothyroidism & Iron Deficiency?
-4 Steps to Boost Iron
+4 Steps How to Raise Iron Levels

 Test!
 Don’t Guess!

 Getting your levels tested will help you understand your risk and if supplementation is necessary.
 Ask your doctor for a CBC and ferritin.

 Your entire supply of red blood cells is completely replaced in about 4 months.
 This means that if you haven’t had these labs checked in the last 4 months and you are experiencing symptoms, it is time to see what your blood cells can tell you.

 A complete thyroid panel, including TSH, free T4, free T3, anti-TPO, anti-Thyroglobulin, and Reverse T3 are necessary to understand your thyroid health.

 There is definitely some testing to be done in this category.
 If you have hypothyroidism then I definitely recommend reading up on SIBO and talking to your doc about testing.
 The majority of hypothyroid women in my clinic are positive for SIBO when we test.
 Read more about my approach to SIBO here.